remix-run/remix-website/data/posts/remix-i18n.md

   - Arisa Fukuzaki
 ---

-Many experts are discussing how to make the web better.
-Accessibility, UI UX, web performance, you name it.
-You might not hear about internationalization (i18n) as much as other topics, but it is still essential to improve the web.
-In this article, we'll cover how i18n works with Remix, understand the impact of i18n, fundamental logic and how to manage i18n more efficiently with Remix.
+Experts are constantly discussing how to make the web better.
+Accessibility, UI/UX, web performance, you name it.
+You might not hear about internationalization (i18n) as much as other topics, but it is still essential to making the web better.
+In this article, we'll gain an understanding of the the impact of i18n, explore the fundamental logic, and learn how to implement i18n in a Remix app.

 I also talked about i18n with Remix in my talk at Remix Conf 2023.
 If youwant to watch the video recording, you can find [my i18n talk here][remixconf-arisa].